franklinbrooks/Save-Our-Satellites/README.md

 This game uses JavaScript to handle scoring and logic, and to bind player keyboard events to screen events.
 JS also interacts with HTML and CSS to manage visual elements.

 ### Contributing
 This project was developed as part of the Web Development Immersive program at General Assembly in NYC, December 2016.
-My mentor for this build was [Joe Keohan](joe.keohan@generalassemb.ly), who provided valuable guidance throughout the build cycle.
+My mentor for this build was Joe,  who provided valuable guidance throughout the build cycle.
 Thanks, Joe!

 ### Minimum Viable Product
 - One moving element which crosses center crosshairs of screen